AEMT - Advanced Emergency Medical Technicians

 Exam Format

 The AEMT certification consists of a cognitive exam by NREMT and a psychomotor exam offered by the state EMS office or the applicant's training institution.
 The NREMT cognitive exam offered includes 135 multiple-choice questions and 35 pilot questions.
-Candidates have 2 hours and 15 minutes to complete it.
+Candidates have 3 hours to complete it.
 Exam topics include:

 Exam Registration